 - 14. Service Area Boundary.
 "When two or more service providers agree to buy or sell water services to one another, it is extremely important to remove as much ambiguity as possible about current and future service areas."
 Identify the service area boundary as the Town of Paradise town limits.
-The Sphere of Influence and Town/City limits may change... - Draft Staff Text: [This item relates to the potential for the two entities to have adjacent or overlapping service area boundaries.
+The Sphere of Influence and Town/City limits may change... - Draft: This item relates to the potential for the two entities to have adjacent or overlapping service area boundaries.
 The Town of Paradise and the City of Chico will not overlap with respect to providing wastewater services.
-Therefore, this item is not needed and can be deleted from the POA.] - 15.
+In the future, spheres of influence could overlap (although this is extremely unlikely).
+If that situation arises, it should be addressed at that time.
+[Ask the attorneys for their input, including if language should be included on this subject in the intermunicipal agreement.] - 15.
 Notice Requirements for Fee Changes.
 "The contract should also include language to cover notice requirements or any other processes related to when and how rates will be changed.
-If there will be a process for modifying rates in the future, the parties should contemplate what shall constitute reasons to justify modification." - Draft Staff Text: In California, formal notification to citizens regarding fee increases is covered by Prop 218.
-If the City is considering a fee update, City staff will inform the Town Council of an upcoming fee adjustment process. - 16.
-Excessive Inflow and Infiltration.
+If there will be a process for modifying rates in the future, the parties should contemplate what shall constitute reasons to justify modification." - Draft: In California, formal notification to citizens regarding fee increases is covered by Prop 218.
+If the City is considering a fee update, City staff will inform the Town Council of an upcoming fee adjustment process.

+- 16. Excessive Inflow and Infiltration.
 "Inflow and infiltration (I&I) can be a big problem for wastewater interlocal agreements.
-If possible, partners should consider how to contract in language that will address how I&I should be handled." - Draft Staff Text: Because the Town's collection system will be entirely new, the initial amount of I&I should be very low.
+If possible, partners should consider how to contract in language that will address how I&I should be handled." - o Draft: Because the Town's collection system and export pipeline will be entirely new, the initial amount of I&I should be very low.
 Over time, it is possible I&I will increase.
 The Town of Paradise will monitor its wet weather flows each year and assess the level of I&I it is experiencing.
 If excessive I&I is seen, the Town will complete such corrective measures to eliminate excessive I&I as are reasonably demonstrated to be cost effective by studies conducted and funded by the Town.
 [Perhaps move this item up to Section 11--O&M of Facilities] - 17.
 Resolving Conflicts or Disagreements. ["Regardless of how carefully an interlocal agreement may be contracted, there can still be conflict or disagreement, particularly when unanticipated needs or challenges arise.
 Parties to an agreement should anticipate the need to potentially negotiate at some point during the life of the agreement, and should build in language that lays out what process should be used."
 This item will need input from Town and City attorneys.] - [Note from Staff: The City of Folsom/SRCSD contract has extensive sample language for this item, which the attorneys can use if they wish to.]